 ABOUT THE HISTORIC MARKERS

-Seven historical markers have been developed by the Council on Virginia Tech History, charged with examining the various histories of the university and the surrounding lands and peoples.
+Seven historical markers were developed by the Council on Virginia Tech History with each marker dedicated to examining the various histories of the university and the surrounding lands and peoples.

 HISTORIC MARKER LOCATIONS

 For thousands of years, Indigenous people lived in and migrated throughout the area that we now call the New River Valley.
 This region has long been stewarded by Eastern Siouan people, who called themselves, “Yesa” and identified with the Monacan Alliance.

 Solitude, 1801, as a one-room log structure, later became the center of the Preston property and was expanded to its current configuration.
 This included dwellings for enslaved people, such as the surviving example - the Fraction Family House, named to honor all who had been enslaved.
 In 1872, the new Virginia Agricultural and Mechanical College (now Virginia Tech) purchased Solitude plantation.
 The house served many purposes over the next several years before efforts began the 1980s to revitalize the entire site.

 Virginia Tech is situated on land that was long the domain of the Monacan-Tutelo peoples.
 As European settlements expanded onto Indigenous lands, it forced out the Native peoples.
 In 1798, William Black carved 38 acres from his property to form the village of Blacksburg, and the original 16 blocks.
 Area leaders supported the establishment of the Olin and Preston Institute in the 1850s which would later transition to Virginia Agricultural and Mechanical College as part of the Morrill Land-Grant College Act.

 The Early Years

 Virginia Agricultural and Mechanical College (VAMC), today’s Virginia Tech, was established in 1872 in the former home of the Preston and Olin Institute, without which no land-grant school would ever have come to Blacksburg.